Dicksonlab/MateBook/README.txt

 gui
 ---

+first use a package manager to install Qt 4.8.  on a mac:

+  ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)" brew doctor && brew install qt

+on fedora linux:

+  yum install qt-devel

-first clone the latest version from the git repository
+then clone the latest version of MateBook from the git repository

   git clone /groups/dickson/dicksonlab/MateBook/MateBook.git

 to compile MateBook

-  edit Makefile to set
-    MB_DIR to your local MateBook directory, and NPROCS to the number of CPU cores in your machine

-  cd MateBook && make && make install
+  edit Makefile to set MB_DIR to your local MateBook directory cd MateBook && make && make install

 to subsequently upgrade to the latest version